Ruger American Ranch Review: Summary

 These are bolt action rifles that come with a synthetic stock that is flat dark earth in color.
 The rifle has a 16.12 inch barrel, are 36 inches overall, and weigh in around 6 pounds.
 The 5.56 version has either a 5 round or a 10 round magazine, while the .450 Bushmaster rifle has a 3 round capacity.

-The biggest pro of this weapon is the accuracy.
+The biggest pro of this rifle is the accuracy.
 This was the one feature of the rifle that I wasn’t prepared for.
 It shoots extremely accurately, with almost any ammunition.

 The accuracy can be boiled down to a few features.
 First, Ruger’s Power Bedding system.
 This technology, which is patent-pending, essentially free floats the barrel.